 Clermont County Juvenile Court is located at 2340 Clermont Center Drive, Batavia, OH 45103.
 From I-275, take Exit 63 toward Batavia.
 Proceed approximately 7 miles on St. Rt.
 32 and turn left on Bauer Road.
 Turn right on Clermont Center Drive and the courthouse is the first brick building on the left.

-We accept cash, check or money order.
+We accept cash, personal check, money order, credit or debit card (convenience fees will apply to any credit or debit transaction).
 For your convenience, there is an ATM machine located in our lobby.

 Our forms are available on our forms website and also at the courthouse.